Small Flock Biosecurity for Prevention of Avian Influenza

 Tips for maintaining biosecurity in backyard poultry

 - Keep your distance and restrict visitors.
-The primary caretaker of the flock should not enter other poultry facilities, and visitors should be kept at a minimum.
-Any necessary visitors should clean and disinfect their shoes or wear disposable boot covers prior to entering any pen.
-If handling birds, disposable gloves should also be worn.
+The primary caretaker of your flock should not enter other poultry facilities and visitors should be kept at a minimum.
+Any necessary visitors should practice judicious hand washing before entering the poultry operation.
+Visitors should also clean and disinfect their shoes or wear disposable boot covers prior to entering any pen.
+If handling birds is necessary, disposable gloves should be worn.
+Any person who handles poultry or poultry equipment should follow the interaction with practiced cleanliness of handwashing and even a change of clothes in some instances.

 - Do not allow wild birds to commingle with domesticated poultry.
 Game birds and migratory waterfowl can carry diseases that can be spread to domesticated poultry.
-At all costs, keep wild birds from coming in contact with the flock—even if they are housed outdoors.
-Be sure no other animals or pets come in contact with poultry or feeding and watering receptacles.
+At all costs, keep wild birds from having contact with your flock even if they are housed outdoors.
+Be sure no other animals or pets have contact with poultry or their feeding and watering receptacles.

 - Report sick birds.
 Keep in mind that isolated instances of mortality are common in a backyard flock